APPFL/APPFL/docs/users/aggregator.rst

 Functionalities
 ---------------

 The APPFL Aggregator is used for aggregating one or more client local model(s) to update the global model.
-Depending on the synchronity of the FL algorithm, the aggregator can take
+Depending on the synchroneity of the FL algorithm, the aggregator can take

 - only one client model to update the global model (for asynchronous FL)
 - a list of client models to update the global model (for synchronous FL)
-- one or a list of client models to update the global model (for semi-asynchronous FL)
+- one or a list of client models to update the global model (for asynchronous FL)

 The aggregator has the following three main functionalities.